showss54/CS50X/Week 1/README.md

 # Week 1 - C
-Introduction on a very traditional syntax based program - C
+Introduction to a very traditional syntax based program - C

 ## Problem 1 - Mario
 Problem: is to create a pyramid and the input is only in between 1-8